 Testing for glyphosate resistance

 –Manitoba’s PSI Lab will test kochia for glyphosate resistance.
 It uses a DNA test to check for the GR trait, so it can test green plant material.
-Read the test protocols.
-For sampling tips, see this video from Manitoba Agriculture weed specialist Tammy Jones.
-Manitoba Canola Growers can get a free test.
+PSI Lab testing services are available to anyone in Canada.
+For sampling tips, see this video from Manitoba Agriculture.